 EU and EEA workers and their family members who are ‘habitually resident’ (or exempt from the habitual residence test), have the right to:

 Am I classed as a ‘worker’?

-You have worker status if you are an EU or EEA national and are working full-time or part-time.
+You are classed as a ‘worker’ if you are an EU or EEA national and are working full-time or part-time.
 You can be employed under a permanent or temporary contract.

 It is not usually important what type of work you do or who your employer is.

-If you have worker status and you stop working, you might keep your status if you are:
+If you are classed as a worker and you stop working, you might keep your worker status if you are:

 - unemployed and registered with Jobcentre Plus

 - are temporarily unable to work because of sickness or an accident

 - were in work but are now in vocational training (although if they have voluntarily given up their job to do vocational training, the course must be related to their former job to qualify)